CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/ARM.PNG" alt="Deploy Template" width="600px"/>

+Leave the rest of the values as their default, as shown in the screenshot above.

-Check in on the status of your resource deployment by clicking on the notification icon:
+Tick 'Agree to terms and conditions' and 'Pin to dashboard' then click **Purchase**.
+Then check in on the status of your resource deployment by clicking on the notification icon:

 <img src="screenshots/check_deployment.PNG" alt="Check resources" width="600px"/>